xlwang/queryprovenance/docs/notes.md

 * argument for cleaning FP instead of embedding in algorithm?
 * Which complaints are most important?

+# Meeting Feb 11

+TODOS

+* Xiaolan
+  * make rollback work for constrained types of errors SET, WHERE
+* Wu add more fluff to paper
+  * jot down density and optimization ideas

 # Meeting Feb 4

 TODOs